humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 3rd February 2020.
 Paper ["A new coronavirus associated with human respiratory disease in China"](https://www.researchgate.net/publication/338993642_A_new_coronavirus_associated_with_human_respiratory_disease_in_China) by Wu.
 F. et al. The authors propose "that the virus was most closely related (89.1% nucleotide similarity) to a group of SARS-like coronaviruses (genus Betacoronavirus, subgenus Sarbecovirus) that had previously been found in bats in China" (ie the SL-CoVZC45 genome published on 5th January 2018 referenced above)

 February 2020.
-Pre-print ["The possible origins of 2019-nCoV coronavirus"](https://img-prod.tgcom24.mediaset.it/images/2020/02/16/114720192-5eb8307f-017c-4075-a697-348628da0204.pdf) by Xiao B. (South China University of Technology) and Xiao L. (Huazhong University of Science and Technology, Wuhan) proposing a synthetic origin and the the coronavirus "probably originated from a laboratory in Wuhan."
+Preprint ["The possible origins of 2019-nCoV coronavirus"](https://img-prod.tgcom24.mediaset.it/images/2020/02/16/114720192-5eb8307f-017c-4075-a697-348628da0204.pdf) by Xiao B. (South China University of Technology) and Xiao L. (Huazhong University of Science and Technology, Wuhan) proposing a synthetic origin and the the coronavirus "probably originated from a laboratory in Wuhan."

 26th February 2020.
-Pre-print "WeChat, a Chinese social media, may early detect the SARS-CoV-2 outbreak in 2019" by Wang et al (Shuangsuo Dang, Department of Infectious Diseases, Second  Affiliated Hospital of Xi’an Jiaotong University).
-These researchers noted a spike in 'SARS' related terms on wechat on Decmber 1 2019, and 'Feidian' (Chinese  abbreviation for severe acute respiratory syndrome) from December 15th.
+Preprint "WeChat, a Chinese social media, may early detect the SARS-CoV-2 outbreak in 2019" by Wang et. al. (Shuangsuo Dang, Department of Infectious Diseases, Second  Affiliated Hospital of Xi’an Jiaotong University).
+These researchers noted a spike in 'SARS' related terms on wechat on December 1 2019, and 'Feidian' (Chinese  abbreviation for severe acute respiratory syndrome) from December 15th.

 February, 2020.
 [Paper published in International Journal of research Granthaalayah](https://www.researchgate.net/publication/340100582_WUHAN_COVID-19_SYNTHETIC_ORIGINS_AND_EVOLUTION/link/5e78a952a6fdcccd62192a2b/download) by Perze proposing a synthetic origin for Covid-19. "covid-19 genome contains an insertion of 6 strategic regions of HIV / SIV concentrated in a mini space representing less than 1% of the length of the genome."

 17th March 2020.
-Paper published in Nature ["The proximal origin of SARS-CoV-2"](https://www.nature.com/articles/s41591-020-0820-9) concluding "Our analyses clearly show that SARS-CoV-2 is not a laboratory construct or a purposefully manipulated virus." by Andersen et al. A key dataset used to draw conculsions on was RaTG13 "Indeed, the availability of the RaTG13 bat sequence helped reveal key RBD mutations and the polybasic cleavage site.".
+Paper published in Nature ["The proximal origin of SARS-CoV-2"](https://www.nature.com/articles/s41591-020-0820-9) concluding "Our analyses clearly show that SARS-CoV-2 is not a laboratory construct or a purposefully manipulated virus." by Andersen et. al. A key dataset used to draw conclusions on was RaTG13 "Indeed, the availability of the RaTG13 bat sequence helped reveal key RBD mutations and the polybasic cleavage site.".
 "Although RaTG13, sampled from a Rhinolophus affinis bat1, is ~96% identical overall to SARS-CoV-2, its spike diverges in the RBD, which suggests that it may not bind efficiently to human ACE27."
-The authors then propose a link with pangolin hosted viruses:
+The authors then propose a link with Pangolin hosted viruses:

 "Malayan pangolins (Manis javanica) illegally imported into Guangdong province contain coronaviruses similar to SARS-CoV-221.
 Although the RaTG13 bat virus remains the closest to SARS-CoV-2 across the genome1, some pangolin coronaviruses exhibit strong similarity to SARS-CoV-2 in the RBD, including all six key RBD residues21 (Fig. 1).
 This clearly shows that the SARS-CoV-2 spike protein optimized for binding to human-like ACE2 is the result of natural selection.".
 "The presence in pangolins of an RBD very similar to that of SARS-CoV-2 means that we can infer this was also probably in the virus that jumped to humans."

 April 2020.
 Preprint ["Is considering a genetic-manipulation origin for SARS-CoV-2 a conspiracy theory that must be censored?"](https://www.researchgate.net/publication/340924249_Is_considering_a_genetic-manipulation_origin_for_SARS-CoV-2_a_conspiracy_theory_that_must_be_censored) Segreto.
 R. and Deigin, Y. University of Innsbruck "Based on our experience in genetic manipulation we cannot exclude a synthetic origin of SARS-CoV-2 and we believe that this topic should not be censored.
 In our manuscript we suggest a possible experiment that could have originated SARS-CoV-2, known to be chimeric and characterized by a furin cleavage site, missing in other beta-coronaviruses of the same lineage.
 Moreover, we do a critical analysis of the paper of Andersen and colleagues published in Nature on the Proximal Origin of SARS-CoV-2.
 This paper is considered to prove that SARS-CoV-2 has a natural origin, but in our opinion it lacks scientific evidence.".
 Further the authors observe "SARS-CoV-2 seems to merge some exclusive features of SARS-CoV together with those typical for MERS-CoV".

 13th May, 2020.
-Unoffical [dataset leaked to 100Rrters](https://100r.org/2020/05/china-coronavirus/) indicating number of Covid-19 drastically higher than official government numbers
+Unofficial [dataset leaked to 100Rrters](https://100r.org/2020/05/china-coronavirus/) indicating number of Covid-19 drastically higher than official government numbers

 19th May 2020.
 Amplicon_sequences of RaTG13 [published to NCBI](https://db.cngb.org/search/experiment/SRX8357956/) by authors of "A pneumonia outbreak associated with a new coronavirus of probable bat origin" ie Zhou et al. (including Dr. Shi Zheng-Li)

 19th May 2020.
 Preprint ["Understanding the Origin of ‘BatCoVRaTG13’, a Virus Closest to SARS-CoV-2"](https://www.preprints.org/manuscript/202005.0322/v2) by Rahalkar and Bahulikar.
-The authors review the limited information around collection of the RaTG13 sample and raise questions requiring futher information about RaTG13 data collection and history.
+The authors review the limited information around collection of the RaTG13 sample and raise questions requiring further information about RaTG13 data collection and history.

 8th June 2020. ["A Novel Bat Coronavirus Closely Related to SARS-CoV-2 Contains Natural Insertions at the S1/S2 Cleavage Site of the Spike Protein"](https://www.sciencedirect.com/science/article/pii/S096098222030662X) paper by Zhou et al. The authors "report a novel bat-derived coronavirus, denoted RmYN02, identified from a metagenomic analysis of samples from 227 bats collected from Yunnan Province in China between May and October 2019." and propose this provides "strong evidence that such insertion events can occur naturally in animal betacoronaviruses".